ryqndev/Intro-To-Web-Dev/react-final/README.md

 | components        | There is no standard for how we organize our code.
 However, there is a common design pattern that we put all of our components inside a components folder.
 I like to then put every component as well as their stylesheets into another folder.
 You can see how I put the code for the Header component and all of it's relevant files into it's own folder. |
 | index.js          | The starting point for our react project.
 This eventually calls App.js and App.js calls the other components. |
 | index.css         | The corresponding css file for index.js |
+| *-commented.js    | The files appended by '-commented.js' are the commented versions of the
+original component source code.
+Every line will be explained.
+You can start with index.js and follow the lines of comments to see how the code works |

 *NOTE* This is a lot to take in so don't worry about understanding all of this at first.
 I'll go through a simplified version of how this code